Annwesha24/Car-Sales-Analysis-DE-Project/README.md

 3. **Raw Data Store**

-    - The raw data is stored in Azure Data Lake Gen2.
+    - The raw data is stored in Azure Data Lake Gen2 -> Bronze Layer .

     - Data is saved in Parquet format for optimized storage and querying.